awsdocs/amazon-mwaa-user-guide/doc_source/access-policies.md

 # Accessing an Amazon MWAA environment<a name="access-policies"></a>

 To use Amazon Managed Workflows for Apache Airflow \(MWAA\), you must use an account, user, or role with the necessary permissions\.
-This page describes the access policies you can attach to your team and Apache Airflow users to access your Amazon Managed Workflows for Apache Airflow \(MWAA\) environment and its services\.
+This page describes the access policies you can attach to your Apache Airflow development team and Apache Airflow users for your Amazon Managed Workflows for Apache Airflow \(MWAA\) environment\.

 **Topics**
 + [How it works](#access-policies-how)